Lysiah/gumdrops/_stories/molecules/LoginForm/README.md

 **NOTE:** The minimum DS version required for this component to render properly is: **1.3.5**

 The `<LoginForm>`, as the name implies, renders a form that can be customized to look like any of [these prototypes](http://ds.gumgum.com/stable/#gds-account-modal).
-This component can display GumGum's logo, the Product name (underneath GumGum's logo), a Cap with text above the form fields and a link for password recovery.
+This component can display the Product name (underneath GumGum's logo), a Cap with text above the form fields and a link for password recovery.
+If you do not want to show GumGum's logo, you can pass the prop `hideLogo`.
 The form inputs and submit buttons must be provided.

 All of its atoms are optional.